-India, Croatia hold Foreign Office Consultations in Zagreb
+India, Croatia hold foreign office consultations in Zagreb

 {{/adFree}}

+India and Croatia established bilateral relations in 1992.
+Foreign Minister Marija Pejcinovic Buric visited India in 2018 while former President of India Ramnath Kovind visited the country in 2019.
+Ministerial level interactions and cooperation at international forums have helped strengthen the bilateral relationship.

+India and Croatia established bilateral relations in 1992.
+Foreign Minister Marija Pejcinovic Buric visited India in 2018 while former President of India Ramnath Kovind visited the country in 2019.
+Ministerial level interactions and cooperation at international forums have helped strengthen the bilateral relationship.

-They also underlined the importance of strengthening people-to-people ties and discussed international issues of mutual interest including cooperation in the UN and other multilateral fora, climate change and sustainable development.
+During the recently concluded Foreign Office Consultations, “the two sides also exchanged views on international issues of mutual interest, including cooperation in the UN and other multilateral fora, climate change and sustainable development."

-They also underlined the importance of strengthening people-to-people ties and discussed international issues of mutual interest including cooperation in the UN and other multilateral fora, climate change and sustainable development.
+During the recently concluded Foreign Office Consultations, “the two sides also exchanged views on international issues of mutual interest, including cooperation in the UN and other multilateral fora, climate change and sustainable development."